 The average amount of financial aid received by a full-time first year student with demonstrated need at LSU was $15,776 in 2022.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of LSU seem more manageable.

 |Estimated Net Cost for Full-Time Students|

 |Net In-state, Off-campus||$1,372|

 Note: a negative number can indicate that a refund will be given to use toward other expenses such as housing, fees, and books.
 In such cases, be sure to reach out to the school directly for any clarification or questions.

 What will attending LSU really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the LSU's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.